 Shweta did her MSc in International Logistics Management and Engineering from Germany and is now a Program Manger in Teach For India.
 She trains and support Fellows to be stronger teachers and effective leaders/advocates of this movement

 When Venerable Swami Vivekananda said “Arise!
 Awake! and stop not until the goal is reached “ he meant to follow a spiritual path for your personal development while spread knowledge through high quality education to masses to reduce social and economic equity.

-Great Abraham Lincoln had said the best way to predict the future is to make it.
+Great Abraham Lincoln “The best way to predict the future is to make it”.
 So lets all walk on this path together…to spread knowledge and educate underprivileged children, who will go on to make a bright and equitable India…(Pic With Nishit and students from the school recently visited)

 Leave you with a vision, a vision where everyone has an equal chance to learn, opportunity to grow…opportunity to create…opportunity to aspire…opportunity to build…Opportunity To excel…